Violin Sonata (Shostakovich): Oistrakh's contribution

 According to the dedicatee, the sonata was "greeted enthusiastically everywhere", and indeed, the third movement was the Russian piece on the set list for violinists at the 1970 Tchaikovsky Competition.
 The autograph resides in the Glinka Museum of Musical Culture in Moscow.

 Oistrakh collaborated with Shostakovich on several of the composer's major works, purportedly contributing his own insight and suggestions based on the violin's strengths and technical limitations.
 The work's inscription reads: "For the 60th birthday of David Oistrakh", who offered an explanation for its composition:

 Dmitri had been wanting to write a new, second concerto for me as a present for my 60th birthday.
 However, there was an error of one year in his timing.
 The concerto was ready for my 59th birthday.
 Shortly afterwards, Dmitri seemed to think that, having made a mistake, he ought to correct it.
 That is how he came to write the Sonata ...
 I had not been expecting it, though I had long been hoping that he would write a violin sonata.

 The unofficial premiere with Moishe Vainberg as pianist happened on 8 January 1969 in the Russian Union of Composers, the official premieres with Richter as pianist happened at Great Hall Moscow Conservatory on 3 May and at the Small Hall of Leningrad Philharmonic on 23 September.

 Before the official public premiere in May, Oistrakh and Shostakovich recorded the work informally in the latter's apartment, though the composer's physical handicap (he was diagnosed with polio in 1965) and a relative lack of rehearsal and polish is evident in the performance.
 Oistrakh later recorded the sonata with Sviatoslav Richter on piano for the official release (USSR Melodiya CM-02355-6 Deep-Blue Stereo Label).

 Contents

-Lasting approximately 30 minutes, the sonata is cast in three contrasting movements originally titled Pastorale, Allegro Furioso, and Variations on a Theme, respectively, but simply given Roman numerals in all published editions.
+Lasting approximately 30 minutes, the sonata is cast in three contrasting movements.
+They were originally titled "Pastorale", "Allegro Furioso", and "Variations on a Theme", respectively, but these are omitted in all published editions.